 A secondary claim may be made in the following exceptional circumstances:

-- the child was not entrusted to the care of the person, or to the care of the person's partner, under a decision by a state or territory child protection agency under legislation dealing with child protection in the state or territory,
+- on the day the child came into the care of the person, the child was not entrusted to the care of the person, or to the care of the person's partner, under a decision by a child protection agency of a state or territory, or a court of a state or territory, under legislation dealing with child protection

-- if the person is the partner of the primary claimant for the child - the primary claimant is incapable of caring for the child (1.1.I.05) and will be incapable, or is likely to be incapable, of caring for the child for at least 26 weeks,
+- if the person is the partner of the primary claimant for the child - the primary claimant is incapable of caring for the child (1.1.I.05) and has been , or is likely to be, incapable of caring for the child for a continuous period of at least 26 weeks

-- the primary claimant and the primary claimant's partner are incapable of caring for the child and are likely to be incapable of caring for the child for at least 26 weeks, or
+- the primary claimant and the primary claimant's partner are incapable of caring for the child and have been, or are likely to be, incapable of caring for the child for a continuous period of at least 26 weeks, or

-- Centrelink is satisfied on reasonable grounds that: the person became the primary carer of the child in special circumstances, and it would be unreasonable for the primary claimant or the primary claimant's partner to care for the child, and it is in the interests of the child for the person to care for the child.
+- Centrelink is satisfied on reasonable grounds that: the person became the primary carer of the child in special circumstances, and it would be unreasonable for the primary claimant or the primary claimant's partner to care for the child, and, taking into account the arrangements for the child's care with the person in comparison with those in the child's previous family, it is in the interests of the child for the person to care for the child.

 Act reference: PPLAct section 6 The Dictionary, section 52 Who can claim, section 53 Types of claims, section 54 Who can make a primary claim, secondary claim or tertiary claim, section 55 When a claim is effective, section 56 Requirements of the claim, section 58 Expected date of birth and expected day of primary care